Mrs Charlotte Rolleston-Smith

 For children under 16 the cost is £37 for a 30 minute lesson.

-The Alexander Technique is essentially a re-educative process, although people can find the lessons themselves deeply therapeutic.
-The aim of an Alexander Technique lesson is to teach the pupil how to change habitual and automatic patterns of response.
-These patterns govern the way we use ourselves as we go through our day and can be the cause of ongoing strain and misalignment.
-They become so ingrained and familiar in feel that we tend not to notice them.
-Yet they continue to dominate us even while we try our hardest to "do the right thing" or assimilate the effects of therapeutic treatment.
-Lessons in the Alexander Technique teach us how to stop our automatic reactive behaviour and in its place to lay the foundations for a freer, more aware and balanced way of moving, i.e. a better way of using ourselves.
+The Alexander Technique is a re-educative process, although people can also find the lessons deeply therapeutic.
+The aim of an Alexander Technique lesson is to teach the pupil how to change those habitual response patterns which shape posture and movement.
+These patterns can be the cause of ongoing tensions and misalignment but become so ingrained and familiar in feel that we tend not to notice them.
+Yet they dominate us even while we try our hardest to "do the right thing" or assimilate the effects of therapeutic treatment.
+Lessons in the Alexander Technique teach us how to stop such automatic reactive behaviour and in its place to lay the foundations for a freer, more aware and balanced way of moving, i.e. a better way of using ourselves.
 This opens the way to a lifetime of greater ease and lightness and improving ability in any sphere.

 People often turn to the Alexander Technique when they have back pain, neck pain, and other muscular-skeletal problems.
 It addresses stress and tension-related conditions.
 People in sports and the performing arts find it very helpful in improving their particular skills.
 Underlying all these situations there is likely to be a set of postural habits which are continually implicated in the difficulty and which the pupil learns to change.